IntelliProlog/IntelliProlog/doc/introduction/introduction.md

 # IntelliProlog Introduction

-This chapter will discuss the global structure of this report concerning the development of an IntelliJ plugin for the programming language Prolog, specifically the GNU Prolog implementation developed by Daniel Diaz.
+This chapter will discuss the global structure of this report concerning the development of an IntelliJ plugin for the programming language Prolog, specifically the GNU Prolog [@GPRO] implementation developed by Daniel Diaz [@DanDi].

 ## Introduction